 Many attend the luaus for the feast, and this particular luau dismisses you in an organized fashion to fill your plates with traditional Hawaiian dishes at one of their four buffets.

-Their organization makes for short lines and an easy experience.
-While eating you are served refills of your drinks from your waiter, as well as, large trays of deserts to top off the already fabulous meal.
+Their organization makes for short lines and a nice experience.
+While eating you are served refills of your drinks from your waiter, as well as, large trays of desserts to top off the already fabulous meal.